HaithamAbuDraz/HaithamAbuDraz/README.md

-## Hi there, I'm Haitham Mohammed Abu Draz👋
+## Hi there, I'm Haitham Mohammed 👋
 Welcome to my GitHub profile!
 I'm a Software Engineer with a passion for solving real-world problems through technology.
 I am dedicated to continuously improving my skills in both software development and practical applications.
 I enjoy coding in various languages and technologies, and I’m always excited to take on new challenges that push me to grow and learn more.